SEI-ATL-3-8/user-authentication/README.md

-starter code:
+# Intro to Auth
+- difference between authorization and authentication
+  - can't have authorization w/o authentication, but can do vice versa
+  - we are doing authentication
+- frontend & backend

+## Touring the starter code
-  - frontend
+- there is an express app serving up the frontend
-    - express server that serves 3 files on 3000
+- 3001 vs 3000
+- main.js
-    - nav bar, signup & login forms
+- users migration & model

+## Setup
+- npm i
-  - backend
+- sequelize db:create/migrate
+- 2 terminal tabs for front & back, run both servers

+## Chapter 1: Creating a user (aka signup)
+### Backend
-    - sequelize set up for users
+  - set up POST /users route
-    - no router/controller for simplicity
-    - port 3001

-- creating a user:
-  - backend only
   - email uniqueness
   - respond w/ user obj
-  - frontend
+### Frontend
   - axios
   - post on form submission
   - if error, alert it
   - if success, save user id to localStorage
   - good time for morgan

-- logging in:
+## Chapter 2: Logging in
+### Backend
-  - backend
+  - POST /users/login
+  - look up user by email
-    - plaintext password check
+  - check if passwords match
-    - respond w/ userId if match, else 401
+  - if so, respond w/ user obj
-  - frontend
+  - otherwise, 401
+### Frontend
   - same as signup form, just make sure you use login inputs values

-- logout:
-  - backend: nothing
+## Chapter 3: Logging out
+### Backend
+  - not a damn thing: the backend has no persisted memory of whether someone is logged in or not
+### Frontend
-  - frontend: just clear localstorage
+  - clear localstorage
+  - show home page

-- detecting logged in state:
+## Chapter 4: Detecting the logged in state
-  - frontend
+### Frontend
   - on page load, check local storage
   - if present, show logged in state, else show logged out
-    - mention the /users/verify endpoint
+  - /users/verify endpoint if time/energy
-  - backend
+### Backend
-    -
+  - /users/verify endpoint if time/energy

-- using a protected route
+## Chapter 5: Using a protected route
-  - frontend
+### Frontend
   - send userId in payload
-  - backend
+### Backend
   - look that user up
+  - if present, show profile
+  - if absent, 401

+## Chapter 6: Encrypting the userId
+### Backend
+  - before userId goes out the door, use jsonwebtoken.sign({userId: id}, secret)
+  - secret must be put in .env
+  - when looking up user, jsonwebtoken.verify({userId: id}, secret)
+### Frontend
+  - the userId you get back will now be signed, just save it to localstorage

+## Chapter 7: Hashing db passwords
+### Backend
+  - before creating user, bcrypt.hashSync(req.body.password, 10)
+  - when logging in, instead of direct password comparison, bcrypt.compareSync(req.body.password, user.password)
+### Frontend
+  - not a damn thing